UlrikJonasLove/React.NET-GameCenter/README.md

 # GameCenter with React
-Game Center with React & ASP.NET cORE 6
+Game Center with React & ASP.NET Core 6